No One Writes to the Colonel (film)

 No One Writes to the Colonel (El coronel no tiene quien le escriba) is a 1999 Spanish-language film directed by Arturo Ripstein.
 It was an international co-production between France, Spain and Mexico.
 It is based on the eponymous novella by Colombian author and Nobel Prize winner Gabriel García Márquez.
+The film was also selected as the Mexican entry for the Best Foreign Language Oscar at the 72nd Academy Awards, but it did not make the final shortlist.